lqueryvg/sud/README.md

 - Learning Python OO and TDD

-- Use the same strategies a human might when solving Soduko, starting with the simplest and only applying the more complex strategies when needed.
+- Use human strategies to solve Soduko, only applying more complex strategies when needed.

-  Rather than re-invent the wheel, I'll use the same names for the various solving techniques as found here:
+  Rather than re-invent the wheel, I use the same names for solving techniques as found here:

   http://www.sudokuoftheday.com/techniques